Mr-Ultimate/nand2tetris/README.md

 Implementing the memory module was relatively straight forward, but the CPU was much more daunting.
 I found it helpful to abstract the control responsibilities into two additional chips: "Decoder," and "JumpDirector."

 The final implementation of the "computer" chip was very satisfying, they pretty much just plugged together.

+###Project 6
+The first programming project gave me an opportunity to learn more about assemblers and practice my clean coding skills.
+I started with a quick and dirty implementation (test driven, of course) and then refactored considerably to better capture the domain objects.

+Originally I had encapsulated the encoding logic for specific types of things, like an individual computation mnemonic, for example.
+This seemed more confusing and creating a series of instruction objects prevailed.

+There remains some duplication and methods that are larger than I would like.
+It would be worth pulling out the error exceptions into their own construct and standardizing them, as well as pulling apart the CLI application from the main loops.